theolepage/php-random-avatars/Readme.md

 ###Contribute

 Don't hesitate to improve the code and ask for a pull request, even small ones.
-I would appreciate to see other people taking part in this project :-).
+I would be delighted to see other people taking part in this project :-).